6 Estate Planning Myths

 Myth #6- If I have a trust, I can avoid paying estate taxes.
 Some people assume that if they create a trust, that they will not have to pay estate taxes.
 However, most trusts do not automatically help you avoid having to pay these taxes.
 As such, if you are planning to avoid tax liability, your best bet is to consult with an estate planning attorney to ensure that you create the type of trust that will either reduce or altogether eliminate your tax liability.

 Estate planning can be a very complicated endeavor.
 If you need help with estate planning, Fisher Law LLC can provide assistance.
-Our Metro Boston estate planning lawyers will ensure that you are provided with the proper information to accomplish your estate planning goals.
+Our Norwood estate planning lawyers will ensure that you are provided with the proper information to accomplish your estate planning goals.
 Please don’t hesitate to call us at (781) 821-8800 or use our online form to schedule a consultation appointment with our offices.